PayPal to PayPal

 If the activity page is selected as a data source, it can continue data collection.

-Also, it is possible to download collected data from the extension cache.
+It’s also possible to download collected data from the extension cache.

 The only available option is to force data collection from the activity page, which is expected to be more reliable.